 accessibility, testing, keyboard-navigation

-Which VoiceOver? (aar)98
+Which VoiceOver? (aar)107

-accessibility, voiceover, unix-like, apple
+accessibility, voiceover, unix-like

 videos, interviewing, ai, javascript, runtimes, accessibility, craft

-Don’t Wrap Figure in a Link (aar)96
+Don’t Wrap Figure in a Link (aar)105

 html, links, accessibility